Discovering Predictable Latent Factors for Time Series Forecasting

 \section{Predictable Latent Factor Inference Modeling}

 We aim to discover predictable latent factors of time series data for efficient forecasting.
-To achieve this, we first model the relationships among the latent factors and the observed time series, and then learn the latent factors from the time series based on the modeled relationships.
-Specially, we assume that all the latent factors can be divided into several independent signal components, and that factors in each component are conditionally independent for computational efficiency.
+To achieve this, we first model the relations among the latent factors and the observed time series, and then learn the latent factors from the time series based on the modeled relations.
+Specifically, we assume latent factors can be divided into several independent signal components, with conditional independence between factors within each component for computational efficiency.
 Since the inferred latent factors drive the trends of the times series, the original time series data can be analyzed in a latent semantic domain.
-To effectively learn the latent factors for feasible and effective prediction, we enforce the factors in each signal component with the characteristics of predictability, sufficiency, and identifiability, which will be elaborated in Section \ref{sec:PLFl}.
+To effectively learn latent factors for feasible and effective prediction, we enforce the factors in each signal component with the characteristics of predictability, sufficiency, and identifiability, which will be elaborated in Section \ref{sec:PLFl}.

-Figure~\ref{fig:framework} shows the graphical model of the proposed predictable factor learning method.
-Let $\bm{X} = [\bm{x}(1),\dots,\bm{x}(T)]\in \textbf{R}^{D\times T}$ be the matrix of input time series of past $T$ time steps with $D$ representing the number of features, and $\bm{H} = [\bm{h}(1),\dots,\bm{h}(T)]\in \textbf{R}^{L \times K \times T}$ are the factorized $K$ signal components each of which is composed of $L$ predictable latent factors.
+Fig.~\ref{fig:framework} shows the graphical model of the proposed predictable factor learning method.
+Let $\bm{X} = [\bm{x}(1),\dots,\bm{x}(T)]\in \mathbb{R}^{D\times T}$ be the matrix of input time series of past $T$ time steps with $D$ representing the number of features, and $\bm{H} = [\bm{h}(1),\dots,\bm{h}(T)]\in \mathbb{R}^{L \times K \times T}$ are the factorized $K$ signal components each of which is composed of $L$ predictable latent factors.
 The observed time series $\bm{X}$, e.g., the price signal of stocks, are usually non-stationary time series that cannot be predicted, and we assume that $\bm{X}$ depends on the hidden predictable $\bm{H}$ which can be inferred from $\bm{X}$ to accomplish time forecasting tasks.
 With the predicted $\bm{h}(T+1)$, we can make a specific prediction $\bm{y}(T+1)$ according to different kinds of time series forecasting.